shuchisethi/crypto-currency-sample/backend-stack/README.md

 Have created an API using API Gateway.

-The API invokes a lambda function which takes currency rates as input and returns the best profit that can be made from it.
+The API invokes a lambda function which reads currency rates as input(resources/currency-rates.js) and returns the best profit that can be made from it.

 Have also implemented a custom lambda authoriser since this API is publicly available.